-This journey remains, to this day, among the craziest of experiences I’ve ever had in my life.
+My travel to Timbuktu remains, to this day, among the craziest and best travel experiences I’ve ever had in my life.

 So, you think this title is a dramatic attempt to assure you visit this adventure blog?
 Well, my trip to Timbuktu stands by its legend and getting there was, indeed, not as easy as most might think!